spartytheturnip/facebook-add-remover/README.md

 2. Download the file "clean_fb_adds.user.js" and install in the extension or click "raw" on github after opening the file to have it automatically opened in your tapermonkey extension.

 **Disclaimer:**
-Due to the facebook fequently changing their sponsored post implementation this script may break at any time.
-This script is an approximation and may remove things that aren't adds.
-This was only tested on my facebook profile / browser combination it may not work on yours.
+Tested on firefox 93.0, may not work on all browsers.
+May stop working if facebook updates their feed logic.